machinebarker/Dark-Background-Toggle/README.md

 # Dark Background Toggle
-Create all dark background toggle
+Create all dark background toggle using vanilla js or js library

 ## How to contribute to this project
 Here are 3 quick and painless ways to contribute to this project: